A little nuance goes a long way….

 “Dramaturgical Improv” is a term I’ve started to use that describes a particular approach to spontaneous theatre that is near and dear to my own heart as a deviser and practitioner.

-In celebration of wrapping up 200 original blogs, I’ve reached back into the ever-growing archive of posts and identified the ten entries with the widest reach.
+In celebration of reaching my 300th blog entry I’ve reached back into the ever-growing archive of posts and identified the ten entries with the widest reach.

 Are you priming your scene work with strong specifics and CROW elements?
 If you’ve studied Spolin-derived approaches, you might know this as the WWW.